sampollard/reduce-error/notes.md

 n = 5: [1, 2, 7, 5, 4, 6, 0, 8, 3]
 n = 4: [1, 2, 3, 5, 4, 6, 0]
 ```

+### 7/3
+Finally got some MPI reduction working.
+The trick was to look for nan's in the tree;
+if you're inside a nan, recurse down and try to fill in accumlated values.